Syndicates — links for Winter 2013

 - Universal uClick (includes Universal Press Syndicate, Andrews McMeel publishing, Newspaper Enterprise Association and as of 2011, United Features Syndicate)

 Other news services belong to newspaper conglomerates.
 The chains’ news services distribute columns written by employees.
-As a rule they do not take free-lancers.
-But if your column already is published by a newspaper owned by a chain, ask your own editor there for information.
+While media group news services generally have not accepted freelancers, that may be changing.
+But if your freelance column already is published by a newspaper owned by a chain, start by asking your own editor there for information.

-The chain news services include Gannett News Service, McClatchy-Tribune Information Services, The New York Times News Service/Syndicate, and Scripps Howard News Service.
+The chain news services include Tribune News Service (name has changed) and The New York Times News Service and Syndicate.
 Yes, there used to be more major syndicates and news services.
 Not anymore.
+Scripps Howard closed in late 2013.
+Gannett Co.
+Inc. no longer distributes content through the former Gannett News Service.

 A recommended general resource is The Art of Column Writing by NSNC past-President Suzette Martinez Standring.
-Publication info on Amazon, or order from your local independent bookstore or from the author.
+Here is its publisher’s page.
+Order from your favorite bookseller.
+More recently Standring has published The Art of Opinion Writing, about op-ed and editorial commentary.
+The author’s website is ReadSuzette.
 Further sources can be found on this site’s Resources of Interests to Columnists, Bloggers.